helenaholley/OCBE-Textbook/book/OCBE_I/Chapter 3 - Conformation and stereochemistry.md

 fig 61c

-## Section 3.10: Stereochemistry in biology and medicine
+##  3.10: Stereochemistry in biology and medicine

 While challenging to understand and visualize, the stereochemistry concepts we have explored in this chapter are integral to the study of